learn-co-curriculum/binary-and-hexadecimal/README.md

 ![decimal sum](http://ironboard-curriculum-content.s3.amazonaws.com/web-development/binary-and-hexadecimal/decimal_sum.gif)

-So for instance, if `n_0` is 4 and `n_3` is 5 and all the other `n` values are 0, then the values represented is 5004.
+So for instance, if `n_0` is 4 and `n_3` is 5 and all the other `n` values are 0, then the represented number is 5004.

 ### Binary